Campus Information Technology Services

 Faculty & Staff Personal Computers and Software

-All full-time faculty and staff will be provided a computer to use for university business.
-The standard configuration is published on the Computer Hardware web site.
+All full-time faculty and staff will be provided with a computer to use for university business.
+The standard configuration is published on the Computer Hardware website.
 Unless an explicit need is documented, employees will receive a Windows based computer.
-Full-time faculty have the option of a desktop or a laptop system with USB docking station and the option of either Windows (current Dell model) or Mac O/S (Current Apple model).
+Full-time faculty and staff have the option of a desktop or a laptop system with USB docking station and the option of either Windows (current Dell model) or Mac O/S (Current Apple model).
 These computers are maintained by the Help Desk and upgraded on an established replacement cycle determined by the budgeting approval process.
 Lab computers will be non-portable PC’s, the exact configuration determined by the needs of the lab in support of faculty teaching, student use or other University business.

 IT is responsible for providing a standard set of software for all university-owned PC’s.
 See Policy G-4 Software Management for more information.